 The available literature regarding China and 'New World Order' seems to encompass wide range of topics including 'rising China', 'emerging powers', 'Sino-US contestation', complexities of regional and global dynamics and shifting ground realities.
 The scholars around the world have approached the subject from two distinct angels.
 Some believe that China is destined to take over the US in terms of world leadership.
-Others, however, view that the US dominance will continue along with her liberal order while China and allied powers will also support the status quo as they have thrived within the same scheme of things.
-Authors like Giles Chance has explained China's role in global dynamics in the backdrop of shifting ground realities (World Bank, 2012).
-Others, however, focus on changing global environment as explained in the article "The world has changed".
-There are still others who emphasis the need to re-evaluate traditional liberal power structures and alliances.
-Some of the authors highlight interconnectedness of global economies as against the complexities of interdependence phenomenon.
-One such article is titled, "Did China Cause the Credit Crisis?
-"Various analysts believe and advocate the resilience on the part of Chinese philosophy in the face of prevailing dysfunctional global economic system.
-Likewise, in the article "From G8 to G20: China's Role in Global

-Governance" China's growing importance in shaping ongoing economic trends and decision-making processes has been explained.
-There are a number of writers who, toeing the same line, highlighted a more inclusive approach regarding multipolar system of governance at international level (Chance, 2024).
+Others, however, view that the US dominance will continue along with her liberal order. while China and allied powers will also support the status quo as they have thrived within the same scheme of things.
+Authors like Giles Chance has explained China's role in global dynamics in the backdrop of shifting ground realities.
+Others. however, focus on changing global environment as explained in the article "The world has changed".
+There are still others who emphasis the need to reevaluate traditional liberal power structures and Some of the authors alliances. highlight interconnectedness of global economies as against the complexities of interdependence phenomenon.
+One such article is titled, "Did China Cause the Credit Crisis?"
+Various analysts believe and advocate the resilience on the part of Chinese philosophy in the face of prevailing dysfunctional global economic system.
+Likewise, in the article "From G8 to G20: China's Role in Global Governance" China's growing importance in shaping ongoing economic trends and decision-making processes has been explained.
+There are a number of writers who, toeing the same line, highlighted a more inclusive approach regarding multipolar system of governance at international level.

 Nevertheless, the topics related and linked to new world order also tend to cover subjects whereby US's role in the existing global order has been focused.
 One such piece is titled "An End to Dollar Dominance?" in which future of US dominance has been questioned while highlighting its implications for IMF in the backdrop of China's rise.
 There are still others who focus Sino-US ties as part of global order.
 In the articles "Sino-American Relations" and "China as Asian Leader" the intricacies involved in the relations between the two states have been explored along with their regional implications.
-A significant number of scholars view that along with complexities attached with multifarious nature of relationship between China and US, there are many opportunities available for regional states particularly linked to China's emerging role in Asia (Chance, 2024).
+A significant number of scholars view that along with complexities attached with multifarious nature of relationship between China and US, there are many opportunities available for regional states particularly linked to China's emerging role in Asia.

-Some of the scholars tend to discuss China's engagement with other emerging economies within the context of South-South cooperation such as in the article titled "China and the Emerging World" the same theme has been focused (Zhang, 2007).
-Again, in the book "China and the Credit Crisis.
-The Emergence of a New World Order" author explains China's capacity and willingness to assume global leadership and thus debates about the emergence of a new global order.
-Some, however, like to present a nuanced approach about china's evolving role at the global stage by comparing old and new China as discussed in the article "New China, Old China" (Chance, 2024).
+Some of the scholars tend to discuss China's engagement with other emerging economies within the context of South-South cooperation such as in the article titled "China and the Emerging World" the same theme has been focused.
+Again, in the article "Nova Pax Sinica - Can China Lead the World?" author explains China's capacity and willingness to assume global leadership and thus debates about the emergence of a new global order.
+Some, however, like to present a nuanced approach about china's evolving role at the global stage by comparing old and new China as discussed in the article "New China, Old China".